 - Verruca vulgaris, or the common wart, can be found in the oral cavity.
 It is usually white and most commonly found on the keratinized surfaces of the gingiva and palate.

-- Filiform warts can manifest on the lips.
+- Filiform warts, variants of the common wart, can manifest on the lips.
 They are elongated, pointed, and delicate lesions that may reach 1 cm in length.

 - Although oral warts can occur in any individual regardless of HIV status, recurrence after treatment is uncommon except in the case of HIV-infected persons.
 HIV-associated oral warts can be large and multi-focal, resulting in aesthetic and functional problems.